What Is The Purpose Of Creating An Impact Report

 Benchmarking Against Peers

 Impact reports allow organizations to benchmark their performance against their peers.
-By comparing their impact metrics with those of other organizations, they can identify areas where they excel and areas where they need to improve.
+By comparing their impact metrics with those of other organizations, they can identify areas where they excel and areas where they need to improve It's one of those things that adds up..

 • Comparing Performance: The report allows organizations to compare their performance against their peers.